Pebble Beach Concours d'Elegance: Concept cars

-World-renowned luxury and supercar brands use the event as an overarching auto show to officially debut their new models and showcase their future concept cars, with many of the participating manufactures having their own corporate display building for the duration of the event.
+Luxury and supercar brands use the event as an auto show, and officially debut their new models and concept cars.
+Many of the participating manufactures have their own corporate display building for the duration of the event.

-Participating brands have included Aston Martin, Acura, Audi, Bentley, Bugatti, Cadillac, Czinger, DeLorean, Ferrari, Ford, Hennessey, Koenigsegg, Lamborghini, Land Rover, Lincoln, Lucid, McLaren, Porsche, Rolls-Royce, SSC, and several others.
+Participating brands have included Aston Martin, Acura, Audi, Bentley, BMW, Bugatti, Cadillac, Corvette, Czinger, DeLorean, Ferrari, Ford, Hennessey, Koenigsegg, Lamborghini, Land Rover, Lexus, Lincoln, Lucid, Mercedes-Benz, McLaren, Pagani, Porsche, Rolls-Royce, SSC, and several others.

 The Bugatti Veyron Grand Sport was revealed at the 2008 Pebble Beach Concours.

 Pebble Beach Auctions

 The event hosts the Pebble Beach Auctions, which is an auto auction centered around high-end vehicles valued in the millions.
-In 2022 alone the auction's total sales accounted for $469 million USD.
+In 2022 alone the auction's total sales accounted for US$469 million.

 Charitable performance

 The proceeds of the Pebble Beach Concours d'Elegance have supported the United Way of Monterey County and the Pebble Beach Company Foundation for a combination of 56 years.
 It also supports a number of other local and national organizations.

 The 2016 event raised over $1.75 million, and the Concours has given more than $23 million to charities through the years.